Ruth Bader Ginsburg Undergoes Lung Surgery, Has Cancerous Nodules Removed

 “I said I will do this job as long as I can do it full steam.”

-To do so, she is making sure she remains healthy, and is already back to her full exercise routine just over a month after fracturing her ribs, per a previous report by the Inquisitr.
+To do so, she is making sure she remains healthy and is already back to her full exercise routine just over a month after fracturing her ribs, per a previous report by the Inquisitr.
 Even straight after the fall, Ginsburg insisted on keeping up a “light” version of her workout to stay healthy.